 Patient: What is endometriosis at your incisional scar?

 Dr.Seckin: This could be a highly troubling issue for the patient, as you are experiencing.
-The differential diagnosis of pain or mass at your previous incisional scar after your cesarean section or other type of surgery could be either or combination of following conditions, hernia or trapped nerve, neuroma, or endometriosis or fibrosis.
+The differential diagnosis of pain or mass at your previous incisional scar after your cesarean section or other types of surgery could be either or combination of the following conditions, hernia or trapped nerve, neuroma, or endometriosis, or fibrosis.

-I would order and MRI of CT scans along with sonogram of your pelvis alerting the radiologist to incisional problem.
-Your overall sutured tissues starting from the uterine incision, bladder fold and peritoneum, two facial layers of rectus muscle have to be evaluated.
-The nerve at either side of your bikini incision is genitofemoral nerve and it often causes numbness at around your pubic bone and upper vulva area.
+I would order an MRI of CT scans along with a sonogram of your pelvis alerting the radiologist to an incisional problem.
+Your overall sutured tissues starting from the uterine incision, bladder fold, and peritoneum, two facial layers of rectus muscle have to be evaluated.
+The nerve at either side of your bikini incision is the genitofemoral nerve and it often causes numbness around your pubic bone and upper vulva area.

 Just last year, we had numerous patient operated for the same reason , probably 7 or 8, half of them had endometriosis, the rest had hernias, and diffuse fibrosis and scar tissue.